-The Sports & Rehabilitation Therapy program at Fremont College has produced graduates who completed our 15 month course and later secured employment with professional sports teams such as the LA Kings, Los Angeles Sparks, The Cleveland Indians, and the San Diego Chargers among a number of other professional teams.
+The Sports & Rehabilitation Therapy program at Fremont University has produced graduates who completed our 15-month course and later secured employment with professional sports teams such as the LA Kings, Los Angeles Sparks, The Cleveland Indians, and the San Diego Chargers among a number of other professional teams.
 These graduates didn’t need to attend a PT school to become successful and do what they love.
 It is worth your time to find out what educational path is right for you so that you can become successful and build a career you will love as quickly as possible.

 What Is The Acceptance Process When Applying To a PT School?

 When applying to a PT school there are a number of requirements that you might need to meet.
-Each school may have their own set of requirements, thus there may not be one single comprehensive check-list that is the end all list for those who have their heart set on a career in physical therapy.
+Each school may have its own set of requirements, thus there may not be one single comprehensive check-list that is the end all list for those who have their heart set on a career in physical therapy.